fundu-rs/fundu/README.md

 assert_eq!(DurationParser::with_no_time_units().parse(input).unwrap(), Duration::new(100, 0));
 ```

-This will return an error because `y` (years) is not a default time unit.
+This will return an error because `y` (Years) is not a default time unit.

 ```rust
 use fundu::DurationParser;